galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

+***TODO***: explain the output here.
+What does it mean.
+What does this show about our data/assembly so far (e.g. do the contigs look fairly well ordered, or not).

 ## 3. Salsa scaffolding

 Files required: The assembly file (optional: and the assembly graph), the sorted BED file, and the restriction enzyme sequence from the HiC sequencing.
+If you are using VGP GenomeArk data, you can get this information from the same file as the HiC reads, in a file called re_bases.txt.

 **Prepare the assembly file:**